mihir-28/KittyPay/README.md

 - **Category Breakdown** - See where your money is going with detailed charts
 - **Top Spenders** - Identify who's contributing most to group expenses
 - **Settlement Plans** - Optimized pathways to settle all debts with minimal transactions
+- **Settlement Tracking** - Mark settlements as complete or pending with visual indicators

 ### 👥 Social Features
 - **Activity Timeline** - Keep track of all group activity